 Transportation is the process of movement or distribution of different materials or goods from one place to another.
 In general, we humans make use of different means of transportation.
-Similarly, living system, including plants, animals, and humans has an amazing network of the transportation system, involved in circulating food, minerals, hormones, oxygen, carbon dioxide, waste products, etc.
+Similarly, the living system, including plants, animals, and humans has an amazing network of transportation systems, involved in circulating food, minerals, hormones, oxygen, carbon dioxide, waste products, etc.

 There are two types of transportation in our body- Active and Passive Transport, which help in the transportation of biochemical nutrients like water and oxygen to the cells.

 - Active transport: It is the biological process of movement of the molecules against the concentration gradient.
-Thus, it requires chemical energy to transport the components from lower to higher concentrated area or body part.
+Thus, it requires chemical energy to transport the components from an area of lower concentration to an area of higher concentration.

 - Passive transport: It is the biological process of movements of the biochemical across the cell membranes and tissues.